Colin0vO/ReaL_reproduction/README.md

 ## Notices

 * You may see warnings when running OpenROAD scripts.
 These arise because we do not supply full chip‑ and process‑design files (our focus is on EDA functionality, not physical design).
-* Our training corpus similarly omits full context; it emphasizes script functionality over complete design flows.
+* Our training corpus, extracted from [EDA Corpus](https://github.com/OpenROAD-Assistant/EDA-Corpus) have similar issue; it emphasizes script functionality over complete design flows.

 ---
 ## Evaluation